Windows and GPT FAQ

 DEFINE_GUID (PARTITION_MSFT_RESERVED_GUID, 0xE3C9E316L, 0x0B5C, 0x4DB8, 0x81, 0x7D, 0xF9, 0x2D, 0xF0, 0x02, 0x15, 0xAE)

 Every GPT disk must contain an MSR.
 The order of partitions on the disk should be ESP (if any), OEM (if any) and MSR followed by primary data partition(s).
 It is particularly important that the MSR be created before other primary data partitions.

 The MSR must be created when disk-partitioning information is first written to the drive.
 If the manufacturer partitions the disk, the manufacturer must create the MSR at the same time.
 If Windows partitions the disk during setup, Windows creates the MSR.

-Why must the MSR be created when the disk is first partitioned?
+Why MSR must be created when the disk is first partitioned

 After the disk is partitioned, there will be no free space left to create an MSR.